MicrosoftDocs/power-automate-docs/articles/multi-step-logic-flow.md

 - Makers must save the flow at least once before a comment could be added.
 - The comment thread count icons don't appear for control actions such as condition, switch, and scope.
-- Comments aren't allowed for managed solution flows
+- Comments aren't allowed for managed solution flows.
 - *Share and notify* is available only for non-solution aware flows.
-For solution aware flows, at mentioning is limited to users who are already co-owners of the flow.
+For solution aware flows, @mentioning is limited to users who are already co-owners of the flow.

 ## Address conflicts from multiple edits